Dashboard

 Instagram is a vital marketing platform for many brands.
 Are you using the right account type?

-The visual-first social media app boasts more than 1 billion users worldwide.
-More women use Instagram than men, and the majority of users are between 25 and 34 years old.
+The visual-first social media app boasts more than 3 billion users worldwide.
+More than half of Instagram users are between 18 and 34 years old.

-If your brand is targeting a younger, female audience, Instagram likely is already part of your digital marketing strategy.
+If your brand is targeting a younger audience, Instagram likely is already part of your digital marketing strategy.

-Dive deeper with our breakdown of Instagram’s challenges and opportunities for small businesses.
+Dive deeper with our breakdown of Instagram's challenges and opportunities for small businesses, or see how it stacks up against Facebook for marketing your business.

 When using the platform, you have the option to use a personal, Creator or Business account.
 Two of these are considered professional, while one is considered personal for obvious reasons.